mbedward/packcircles/README.md

 This package provides functions to find non-overlapping arrangements of circles.

-The function `circleLayout` attempts to arrange a set of circles of specified radii within a rectangle such that there is no-overlap between circles.
+The function `circleRepelLayout` attempts to arrange a set of circles of specified radii within a rectangle such that there is no-overlap between circles.
 The algorithm is adapted from an example written in Processing by Sean McCullough (which no longer seems to be available online).
 It involves